 The impact of this curriculum design will ensure children leave Worple with a love for physical activity and understanding of its social and mental benefits.
 Assessment and tailored learning will enable ALL children at Worple receive the same passion and enjoyment from their PE lessons.

 A wide range of strategies are used to measure the impact of our PE curriculum at Worple.
 Most commonly used is teacher formative assessment, we believe that in the moment verbal feedback is the most effective and beneficial to pupil and teacher.
-A summative assessment takes place in three main areas of PE each term which we believe are Athletics, Gymnastics/Dance and a team game.
-This ensures pupils are assessed using a variety of core skills.
+We ensure that progression is measured through pupil voice, photo and video evidence.